tom-seddon/b2/doc/wip/ui.md

-A few notes about b2's UI.
-For technical reasons it has some unusual aspects.
+A few notes about b2's UI, which is not native on any platform.
+It shouldn't prove too inexplicable, but it does have some idiosyncratic aspects.

+# Using macOS?

+Like a Windows program, the b2 menu is part of the b2 window.
+The macOS menu bar is largely redundant.

 # Confirm popups